 Because of Atlanta's location and commercial importance during the Civil War, the city was used as a center for military operations and as a supply route by the Confederate army.
-Many books have been written about or set during the time period of the Civil War, but none encompasses all the aspects of the effects on society as well as Margaret Mitchell’s Gone With the Wind, with Atlanta serving as the backdrop.
+Many books have been written about or set during the time period of the Civil War, but none encompasses all the aspects of the effects on society as well as Margaret Mitchell’s Gone With the Wind.

-Of course the Civil Rights movement during the 50's and 60's with Atlanta serving as the hub of that era, and Atlanta being the birthplace of one of the 20th Centuries greatest moral leaders, Martin Luther King, Jr., Colette has had much to draw from growing up in a state so rich with history.
+Of course the Civil Rights movement during the 50's and 60's with Atlanta serving as the hub of that era, and being the birthplace of one of the 20th Centuries greatest moral leaders, Martin Luther King, Jr., Colette has had much to draw from growing up in a state so rich with history.

-At a recent book-signing event for Colette's newest book of poetry, For Your Eyes Only, dedicated in loving memory of her mother, Bertha Paul, and to her ancestors who paved the way for her.
-Colette acknowles the influence and what it has meant to her living in the same neighborhood that brought us such prolific African American authors as Frank L. Stanton, Madge Bingham, and Joel Chandler Harris, known for his Uncle Remus Tales.
+At a recent book-signing event for Colette's newest book of poetry, For Your Eyes Only, dedicated in loving memory of her mother - Bertha Paul, and to her ancestors who paved the way for her, Colette acknowledges the influence and what it has meant to her living in the same neighborhood that brought us such prolific African American authors as Frank L. Stanton, Madge Bingham, and Joel Chandler Harris, author of Uncle Remus Tales.